Last updated on December 31st, 2022 at 12:11 pm

 What’s the Difference Between the FSC and the SFC?

 The Forest Stewardship Council (FSC) and the Sustainable Furnishings Council (SFC) are often confused among consumers, and it’s easy to see why.

-Unlike the FSC, which is an independent, global organization, the SFC is a coalition of furniture manufacturers, designers, and retailers “dedicated to raising awareness and expanding the adoption of environmentally sustainable practices across the home furnishings industry.”
+Unlike the Forest Stewardship Council, which is an independent, global organization, the Sustainable Furnishings Council is a coalition of furniture manufacturers, designers, and retailers “dedicated to raising awareness and expanding the adoption of environmentally sustainable practices across the home furnishings industry.”